Tips to boost your art marketing.

 No one gets found.

 Getting found is the reverse myth of the starving artist.
 Both are false and dangerous to your art career.
 If you daydream about getting found thinking everything’s just gonna be okay, then, to be blunt, you’re screwed.

 No one is going to find you.
 Think about it.
 Who would find you?
 Some A-lister gallerist?
 An influential art dealer?
 A museum curator?
 Is this possible?
 Sort of, but so is winning the lottery.
 Daydreaming is not an excuse to avoid responsibility for your future.
 It is reckless, wishful thinking.
 As Dr. Phil would ask, “How’s that working out for you?”

-It’s okay to have career fantasies, but it’s bad if they keep you from taking charge and making your career happen.
+It’s okay to have career fantasies, but it isn’t good if they keep you from taking charge and making your career happen.

 Bottom line: Turn this thought around.
 Make it your job to find collectors and art buyers.
-You should work towards the goal of finding art collectors and buyers every day.
+It would help if you worked towards the goal of finding art collectors and buyers every day.
 You can’t wait until just when you think about it.

 You have all the tools you need.

 You are lucky.
 Previous generations of artists did not have the powerful tools you have.
 What’s more, these tools are free or affordable.
 Anyone, any artist, including you, can build an active, responsive list of email subscribers.